mercadopago/devsite-docs/guides/wallet-connect/get-payment-information.en.md

 ## Get payment information

-This endpoint is used to obtain the data of an Advanced Payment made from your id.
+This endpoint is used to obtain the data of a payment made from your id.
 See the diagram below that illustrates the payment capture process via the Wallet Connect API Payments endpoint.

 ![get-payment-info](/images/wallet-connect/get-payment-information.en.png)